Yoga for the dedicated and curious practitioner

 Moving towards stillness

-A monthly class of embodied movement and stillness at the Calderdale Yoga Centre.
+A monthly class of embodied movement and stillness at the Calderdale Yoga Centre in central Hebden Bridge.

 Fridays, 6-7.15pm